 People cite many reasons for not wearing seatbelts.
 Some people believe they are great drivers and will never be in an accident.
 Others may feel afraid that they may become trapped in a vehicle after a car wreck.
 But the NHTSA found the top reasons people refuse to wear seatbelts:

 - Belief that they would have the ability to brace their bodies in the event of an accident

 - Failing to understand the importance of seatbelt use

 What are the possible arguments that requiring drivers to wear seatbelts has negatively impacted safety?

-Experts say fastening the seatbelt correctly minimizes the risk of common injuries associated with seatbelt use.
-Also, accident statistics show that the reality of a seatbelt reducing or eliminating the severity of an injury far outweighs the occasional injury actually caused by seatbelts.
+Experts say fastening the seatbelt correctly minimizes the risk of common injuries.
+Also, accident statistics show that the advantages of seatbelt use outweigh the occasional injury actually caused by seatbelts.